istio/community/CONTRIBUTING.md

 Any substantial design deserves a design document.
 Design documents are written with Google Docs and should be shared with the community by adding the doc to our [Team Drive](https://drive.google.com/corp/drive/u/0/folders/0AIS5p3eW9BCtUk9PVA) and sending a note to the appropriate working group to let people know the doc is there.
-To get write access to the drive, you'll need to be a [member](ROLES.md#member) of the Istio organization.
+To get write access to the drive, you'll need to be a [member](ROLES.md#member) of the Istio organization, but anybody can read and comment existing docs.

 We have a common [design document template](https://docs.google.com/document/d/1cpolPNH_RtSobUjTkXyyxsCJT7EKD8fGiN2TgYLeJu8/edit#heading=h.7zgnj8bwqfld).
 Just open the template and select "Make Copy" from the File menu in order to bootstrap your document.